Demographic Segmentation Defined with 5 Marketing Examples

 Either way, they present themselves as a solution and allow for those in this particular life stage to feel catered for.

 Demographic segmentation is an excellent way to provide relevant and targeted messaging to potential customers and existing customers alike.
-The key for your business is identifying which segments are most relevant to you, and how best to utilize the opportunities segmentation affords you.
+The key for your business is identifying which demographic segments are most relevant to you, and how best to utilize the opportunities segmentation affords you.